isabella232/step-package-template/README.md

 1. Click the "Use this template" button above to create a new GitHub repository using this template.
 2. Clone the repository to your machine.
-3. Use the steps listed in the *Building the step package* section below to build and deploy the step package.
+3. Use the steps listed in the [Building the step package](#building-the-step-package) section below to build and deploy the step package locally.
+4. Follow the instructions in the [Releasing the step package](#releasing-the-step-package) section below to build and release the step package via GitHub Actions.
+5. Update `renovate-config.js` to point to your newly created repository.
+See [Dependency Management](#dependency-management) for more information.

 ## Project structure